no134340/playing_wtih_python/animation_time_new/readme.txt

       3. install matplotlib
       	$ pip3 install matplotlib

-    *** install matplotlib sytem wide (NOT RECOMMENDED) ***
+    *** install matplotlib sytem-wide (NOT RECOMMENDED) ***
         $ pip3 install matplotlib

 Run with:

     $ python3 main.py

-either from the virtual environment or using the system-wide interpreter (if matplotlib was installed system-wide)
+either from the activated virtual environment or using the system-wide interpreter (if matplotlib was installed system-wide)